StephanieChevalier/stephaniechevalier.github.io/_pages/about.md

   - /about.html
 ---

-Final-year **bioinformatics PhD student** at the university Paris-Saclay, due to finish around October 2022.
+Final-year **bioinformatics PhD student** at the university Paris-Saclay, due to finish at the end of September 2022.
 I’ve been working on an **automatic inference of discrete dynamical models (Boolean networks)** of potentially complex biological processes such as cell differentiation.

 ## Overview of my current work